Skip to content

 How API model versioning works

-One subtle change starting with Claude 4.6: model IDs are pinned snapshots, not evergreen pointers. claude-opus-4-7 doesn't auto-upgrade when Anthropic releases Opus 4.8 — it stays Opus 4.7.
+One subtle change starting with Claude 4.6: model IDs are pinned snapshots, not evergreen pointers. claude-sonnet-5 won't auto-upgrade when Anthropic ships the next Sonnet — it stays on this snapshot, exactly as claude-sonnet-4-6 stayed put when Sonnet 5 launched.
 This is a real change from earlier versioning patterns where some aliases moved.

 For production integrations, this is the right behavior: you don't want your model silently changing under you.
-For staying current, it means actively migrating model strings when new versions ship.
+For staying current, it means actively migrating model strings when new versions ship — as everyone pinned to claude-sonnet-4-6 should be doing right now.

 Pricing context